-People who do not live in a stable housing situation and migrant workers may find it easier to use alternative financial services rather than a bank or credit union.
-Many low-income neighborhoods and communities in both urban and rural areas as well as American Indian reservations may not have a bank or credit union located nearby.
+Migrant workers and other people who do not live in stable housing may find it easier to use alternative financial services rather than a bank or credit union.
+Many low-income neighborhoods and communities in both urban and rural areas, as well as American Indian reservations, may not have a bank or credit union located nearby.
 For some people, alternative financial outlets may be more conveniently located, open during convenient times, and offer needed services, such as money orders and remittance options.

-Low-wage workers living paycheck to paycheck may not feel a need for the money storage that a bank account provides.
-A 2014 study from the Federal Reserve Bank of San Francisco found that consumers with household incomes under $25,000 showed the stronger preference for paying in cash.
-They make 55 percent of payments with cash, compared to 10 percent of payments by consumers with a household income of over $200,000 made 10 percent of their payments in cash.
-The study also showed that low-income consumers preferred paying utility and other bills (Federal Reserve Bank of San Francisco, 2014).
+Low-wage workers living paycheck to paycheck cannot afford and may not see the value of a bank account.
+A 2014 study from the Federal Reserve Bank of San Francisco found that consumers with household incomes under $25,000 showed a stronger preference for paying in cash.
+They made 55 percent of their payments with cash, while consumers with a household income of over $200,000 made 10 percent of their payments in cash.
+The study also showed that low-income consumers preferred paying utility and other household bills in cash (Federal Reserve Bank of San Francisco, 2014).

 Amount of the Transaction

 Cash as an instrument to pay for goods and services is influenced by the amount of the transaction.
-Study results have shown that among both consumers who prefer cash payment and those who prefer card payment, the probability of paying with cash increases when the transaction is less than $20.
-The probability of paying with cash decreases when the transaction is greater than $20 (O’Brien, 2014).
+Study results have shown that whether a consumer preferred paying by cash or card, the probability of paying with cash increased when the transaction was less than $20.
+The probability of paying with cash decreased when the transaction was greater than $20 (O'Brien, 2014).

 Demographic and Socio-Economic Factors

-Latinos (or Hispanics) and African Americans have shown a greater preference for using cash as an instrument for paying goods and services than other groups in the United States.
-According to study cited by O’Brien (2014), some demographic groups in European countries, such as Germany, preferring to pay with cash — making as many as 80 percent of transactions are paid in cash.
+Latinos (Hispanics) and African Americans have shown a greater preference for using cash as an instrument for paying goods and services than other demographic groups in the United States.
+Likewise, according to a study cited by O'Brien (2014), some demographic groups in European countries, such as Germany, preferring to pay with cash — making as many as 80 percent of their transactions in cash.

-The age of the consumers is another important factor that increases the probability of using cash for payments.
-For example, studies have shown that youth consumers younger than 24 years old are more likely to make cash payments than consumers older than 25 years old (Bennet et al., 2014)
+The age of a consumer is another important factor that increases the probability of using cash for payments.
+For example, studies have shown that consumers under 24 are more likely to make cash payments than consumers over 25 (Bennet et al., 2014)

 Financial Experience and Culture

-Consumers’ cultural background influences the choice to avoid banks in many ways.
+Consumers' cultural background influences the choice to pay in cash and avoid banks in several ways.
+For example:

-- Immigrant, refugee, or other foreign-born Americans may mistrust banks due to negative banking experiences in their former homeland.
+- Immigrant, refugee, or other foreign-born Americans may mistrust banks due to negative banking experiences in their former homelands.